See Exes Bradley Cooper and Irina Shayk Reunite for Tropical Vacation - E! Online

 She also shared pics of herself laying in the sand, flocking in the water with the pigs and standing near small sharks.
 The post was simply captioned with a red heart emoji.

-While the picture is raising questions about their relationship, Bradley and Irina have not addressed their current status.
-E!
-News has reached out to their reps for comment and has not heard back.

-The former couple's tropical reunion comes more than three years after they broke up, however, Bradley and Irina have been keeping things amicable to co-parent their daughter.
+However, despite the pair's recent trip, a source exclusively told E!
+News that Bradley and Irina aren't back together.

+"They are co-parenting and get along well for the sake of their daughter," the insider shared, adding that they "do things as a family and it's going well."

-In January, a source told E!
+In fact, in January, another source told E!
 News that the A Star is Born actor and Irina have a co-parenting schedule down to a science and live just blocks away from each other in New York.
 "They have a very friendly relationship," the insider shared, adding, "It's not tense at all.
 It's always extremely cordial."

-A separate source told E!
+Meanwhile, a third source told E!
 News in March 2020 that Bradley and the Russian model had both been working and traveling a lot, but they "have a good system in place for Lea and they take turns with her.
 They also come together as a family and do things when they can.
 They communicate a lot and are good friends."

 Naturally, the source added, "They both love their daughter more than anything and they come together for her.
 They are getting along well and everything is very positive.
 It's still a transition period and they are trying to figure out how it's going to work going forward, but they are in a good place."

-Note: This post was updated on Tuesday, August 30 at 9:02 AM PT.